ilu24/cluster13-DAQ/README.md

 ***
 #### Github Navigation
-- find older codes in the "old" folder, most of these are not being used
+- find older code files in the "old" folder, most of these are not being used
 - for basic serial communication between two arduinos, check out the arduinomegaserial folder
 - basic serial communication between esp 32 and arduino is in esp32-serial folder
-- finalized codes are the following files
+- finalized code files are the following files
 <img width="899" alt="Screen Shot 2022-08-01 at 9 54 59 AM" src="https://user-images.githubusercontent.com/98288767/182202442-91adfa5f-bfee-48e5-af5b-348008c43159.png">